*To see the full rundown of the rules for the Inaugural LofZOdyssey Highlights, please click HERE.*

 Goblin Slayer wasn’t a bright, cheery fantasy adventure.
 It was dark.
 It was uncomfortable.
 It was sometimes hard to watch.
 And yet, that was what made it so good.

 This is a series that is going to take you out of your comfort zone, and it doesn’t treat that notion lightly.

 All of these shows were outstanding.
 And if you can believe it, these were only the bottom half of the top twenty.

 Did your favorites make the list?
 If they didn’t, remember, we are not done yet.

 With that, these were the first ten of the top anime of 2018.

 Or, at least, that’s according to me.
 I want to hear your thoughts.

 What did I get right?
 What did I get wrong?
-What series do you think had the best animation from 2018?
+Which series do you think were the best from 2018?

 Please don’t hesitate to leave your opinions in the comments below.

 And as always, be sure to follow LofZOdyssey Anime Reviews and all my other social media sites so you never miss a post or update.